By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to Quinish Point

 One tip I have for you if you set off on this walk is to look for the standing stones located in a field halfway along the route.
-These nine-foot monoliths are some of the oldest in Scotland and it’s amazing to think ancient people somehow managed to sit them upright.
+These nine-foot monoliths are some of the oldest in Scotland, though why they’ve been placed there is a mystery.

 Carsaig Arches